Hugopikachu/plymouth-theme-chain/README.md

 ## **Installation**

-Simply place this repo in */usr/share/plymouth/themes/* (rename it if you want) and use `plymouth-set-default-theme` to set the new theme.
+Simply place the content of this repo in */usr/share/plymouth/themes/chain* and use `plymouth-set-default-theme chain` to set the new theme.
 In some distributions like Ubuntu, changing the Plymouth theme must be done with `update-alternatives`.

 Once the theme changed, you can use the following command to test it :